-The 2012 NAI Charter Fellows Selection Committee is comprised of 14 Members from the National Academies, recipients of National Medals, a National Inventors Hall of Fame inductee, a NAI Charter Fellow, and senior officials from the United States Patent and Trademark Office (USPTO), the American Association for the Advancement of Science (AAAS), the Association of University Technology Managers, the Association of Public and Land-grant Universities, the National Inventors Hall of Fame, the Association of American Universities, the Smithsonian Institution, National Institute of Standards and Technology, and National Science and Technology Medals Foundation.
+The 2016 Fellows Selection Committee is comprised of 18 Members including: NAI Fellows, recipients of U.S. National Medals, National Inventors Hall of Fame inductees, members of the National Academies, and senior officials from the United States Patent and Trademark Office, the American Association for the Advancement of Science, the Association of University Technology Managers, the Association of Public and Land-grant Universities, the National Inventors Hall of Fame, the Association of American Universities, the Smithsonian Institution, National Institute of Standards and Technology, and National Science and Technology Medals Foundation.

 Norman R. Augustine